Jrue Holiday NBA Playoffs Player Props: Bucks vs. Heat

 Jrue Holiday Insights vs. the Heat

-- This season, Jrue Holiday has made 7.3 shots per game, which accounts for 14.0% of his team's total makes.
+- Holiday is responsible for attempting 13.8% of his team's field goal attempts this season with 15.3 per game.

-- He's put up 6.1 threes per game, or 12.4% of his team's shots from beyond the arc this season.

-- The Bucks rank 12th in possessions per game with 102.4.
-His opponents, the Heat, have one of the slowest tempos with 99.2 possessions per contest.
+- Holiday's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Bucks average 102.4 per game, which ranks 12th among NBA teams.

-- The Heat are the second-best defensive squad in the league, conceding 109.8 points per game.
+- Defensively, the Heat are ranked second in the league, allowing 109.8 points per game.

-- On the boards, the Heat have allowed 41.9 rebounds per game, which puts them sixth in the league.
+- On the boards, the Heat have given up 41.9 rebounds per game, which puts them sixth in the NBA.

-- In terms of assists, the Heat are ranked 14th in the league, conceding 25.6 per game.
+- Giving up 25.6 assists per game, the Heat are the 14th-ranked team in the NBA.

 Jrue Holiday vs. the Heat